Deadlines for on-time applications

 - 15 January 2018 (15 January 2019 for 2019 entry), 18:00 (UK time) – for the majority of courses.
 Some 2018 entry art and design courses have a 24 March deadline, so you can add these later; but don’t forget you can only have five choices in total.
 2019 entry art and design courses will have the 15 January deadline.

 - 24 March 2018, 18:00 (UK time) – for some art and design courses.
 Others have a 15 January deadline, so make sure you check the course details to confirm the correct deadline you need to apply by.
-This deadline will not be used for 2019 entry.

 Some course providers require additional admissions tests to be taken alongside the UCAS application, and these may have a deadline.
 Find out more about these tests.